Patti Poppe: CMS Energy

 In December 2010 Consumers Energy announced that it had hired her, and the first of the next year, Poppe joined CMS Energy in 2011, when she became VP of customer operations.
 From November 15, 2013 to January 2015 she was VP of customer experience.
 From January 2015 she was senior vice president of distribution operations, engineering and transmission starting in March 2015, before becoming CEO in July 2016, succeeding John Russell.
 She also became president-elect, with the positive effective on July 1, 2016.
 She remained president in 2017.
 In February 2017, she co-wrote a guest column for Michigan Live in support of a new non-discrimination ordinance.

 In 2016, Crain's Detroit Business named her one of 100 Most Influential Women.
 She is an inductee into the Automotive Hall of Fame.

 In November 2020, it was announced that Poppe would be leaving CMS Energy on December 1, 2020 to become CEO of Pacific Gas & Electric on January 4, 2021.
 In April 2022, it was reported that PG&E CEO Patti Poppe received over $50 million in total direct compensation for her work in 2021.

 Boards

-She, as of 2016, was involved with Michigan Women's Foundation-Power of 100 Women and the Detroit Regional Chamber, Business Leaders for Michigan; advisory boards for the Jackson Symphony Orchestra; Board of Directors for AEGIS Limited; and Purdue University Society of Women Engineers Industrial.
+As of 2016, she was involved with Michigan Women's Foundation-Power of 100 Women and the Detroit Regional Chamber, Business Leaders for Michigan; advisory boards for the Jackson Symphony Orchestra; Board of Directors for AEGIS Limited; and Purdue University Society of Women Engineers Industrial.

 Personal life

 Poppe's husband Eric works for General Motors.
-They have two children and live in Lafayette, California as of 2021.
+They have two children and as of 2021, live in Lafayette, California.